 The Board consists of six Directors (including two Outside Directors) and four Corporate Auditors (including three Outside Corporate Auditors).
 It meets regularly once a month in principle (and at other times as needed).
-A total of 15 Board meetings (not including resolutions made in writing) was held during FY2022.
+A total of 14 Board meetings (not including resolutions made in writing)

+was held during FY2023.
 These were characterized by swift and effective decision-making and lively exchange of viewpoints on important matters concerning the Company and its subsidiaries.
 Outside Directors and Outside Corporate Auditors attended the meetings, ensuring fairness and transparency in the business execution.

-In addition, the Outside Officer Council Meeting (renamed June 28, 2023, from the Governance Committee to reflect its current role) has been established under the umbrella of the Board of Directors for purposes such as engaging in information exchange and achieving shared understanding among Independent Outside Directors.
+In addition, the Outside Officer Council Meeting has been established under the umbrella of the Board of Directors for purposes such as engaging in information exchange and achieving shared understanding among Independent Outside Directors.
 Its free and open discussions enhance functions related to the oversight of the execution of duties by the Board.
 Meetings are held once every three months.
 Each meeting is attended by five members consisting of Outside Directors and Outside Corporate Auditors.